-At SureTest, we’re passionate about delivering solutions that offer our clients immediate ROI and time savings.
-As a fully managed services solution, dedicated exclusively to healthcare IT automation, we eliminate more than 80% of manual testing activities, allowing staff to focus on delivering care.
+At SureTest, we’re passionate about delivering solutions that offer our clients immediate ROI, incredible operational efficiency, and major time savings.
+As a fully managed services solution, dedicated exclusively to healthcare IT automation, we eliminate up to 80% or more of manual testing activities, allowing staff to focus on delivering care.

 There’s a lot of misunderstanding surrounding test automation implementation, particularly before an EHR go-live.
 Many organizations don’t entertain the idea because they’re already overwhelmed with just getting through the EHR implementation.
 Here are some of the reasons healthcare systems hesitate to trod down this path:

 For most healthcare systems, the phrase “EHR implementation” conjures up images of being trapped in a conference room, hunched over a whiteboard, designing, building, and implementing workflows for 12 to 18 months.
 So it’s natural to assume that test automation would demand a similar time commitment.

 Fortunately, test automation requires a minimal amount of time from our clients.
 For a typical team of 20 to 25 analysts that cover a full application, SureTest requires just a couple of hours from each team member.
 For example, we’ll have your team members walk us through how they admit, document orders, and discharge a test patient, with 10 to 12 individual workflows typically comprising an end-to-end patient journey test script.

 If the team has a trainer who understands these workflows, we give clients the option of consolidating any time requirements to that one team member to help minimize disruption.
 The total time we require from your team doesn’t take weeks and it most certainly doesn’t take months.